UK Bungalow Extensions

 How far can you extend a bungalow without planning permission?

 You will also be able to extend 50% of the front width to each side of the property.
-This will allow you to double the floorspace without needing to through a formal planning permission process.
+This will allow you to double the floorspace in your bungalow extension without needing to through a formal planning permission process.

 How Much Does a Bungalow Extension Cost?

-It will also depend on how buys your local builders are and how expensive the area you live in is.
+It will also depend on how busy your local builders are and how expensive the area you live in is.
 If you live in London for example, expect to pay that bit more.

 This would include re-wiring and re-plumbing, as well as the moving of internal walls around the existing structure.

 Do Bungalows Hold Their Value?

 In a challenging market, it’s often properties in short supply which hold their value.
 This is where your rear bungalow extension ideas could come into their own.